DataDog/yubikey/README.md

 ## Troubleshooting

 * If you are blocked out of using GPG because you entered your PIN wrong too many times (3x by default), **don’t panic**: just [follow the instructions](https://github.com/ruimarinho/yubikey-handbook/blob/master/openpgp/troubleshooting/gpg-failed-to-sign-the-data.md) here.

-* If you suddenly start getting `Permission denied (publickey)`, verify that `ssh-agent` is not running.
-If `ssh-agent` is running, kill the process.
-If the error persists, use the kludge in Table 5.

-* If you are having issues failing to make connections, you still need to have `ssh-agent` running along with `gpg-agent`: `eval $(ssh-agent -s)`
+Make sure you enter your **Admin PIN** correctly within 3x, otherwise your current keys are blocked, and you must reset your Yubikey to use new keys.

 ## TODO